pmichaillat/unemployment/syllabus.md

 5. ILLUSTRATION: Illustrate graphically the answer to the research question or an interesting mechanism discussed in the paper.
 6. CONCLUSION: What are the limitations of the answer provided in the paper?
 How could the answer be improved?

 Presentation slides must be written in LaTeX and compiled to a PDF.
+Slides should be submitted [to Mariana by email](mailto:mbessari@ucsc.edu) before the date of the presentation.

 ---